SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 For more information about the Playbook Status page and understanding how to interact with the Playbook graph, see [Cloud SOAR Automation](/docs/cloud-soar/automation/).

-## Enrichment and Threat Indicators
+## Enrichments and threat indicators

 You can view the results of enrichments in CSE by navigating to the newly-redesigned **Enrichments** tab (which will appear on the Entity, Signal and Insight details pages if there are any enrichments to display):